Ahdhn/RXMeshDocs/docs/getting-started/concepts.md

 ### Query Kernels (`run_query_kernel`)

-Use a query kernel when you need to access **neighboring elements**—for example, the vertices of a face or the one-ring neighbors of a vertex.
+Use a query kernel when you need to access **neighboring elements**, for example, the vertices of a face or the one-ring neighbors of a vertex.
 Queries are specified using the `Op` enum:

 | Op      | Meaning                                |
 |---------|----------------------------------------|